dhillonv10/dhillonv10.github.io/fine-print.md

 This is my personal website.
 The opinions expressed herein represent my own, and not those of any employer, group, or organization.

+**Medical disclaimer:** *The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
+All content, including text, graphics, images and information, contained on or available through this web site is for general information purposes only.
+The content of this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.*

 All original content on opsbug.com is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a> attributable to <a rel="cc:attributionURL" href="{{ site.github.url }}">{{ site.title }}</a>

 <div class="text-center mb-3">